 Take a tour of a marble or bronze studio

 A visit to a private studio during working hours could be very interesting.
 You have the opportunity to see people carving a block of white marble or melting bronze to give life to the artist’s idea.
 Officially, due to security reasons, these kinds of tours are not allowed.
 Ask the concierge of your hotel or the tourist office kiosk.
-For sure they have good contact to organize this unique experience.
+For sure they have good contacts to organize this unique experience.

 MuSA Virtual Museum

 The MuSA is the Virtual Museum of Sculpture and Architecture.
 It opens its doors to visitors during the summer.
 This modern space is both a virtual museum and an exhibition center of sculpture models.
 The most interesting thing to do is watch a video projected on 8 different video walls.
-They tell the story of the area and of the process of marble extraction.
+They tell the story of the area and the process of marble extraction.
 You find also three big touch screens with information about the local industrial and artisan companies.
 You can do virtual tours of marble quarries.
 And even browse the digital library and find artworks made with local marble from all over the world.

 Where to Sleep in Pietrasanta